maostar1010/OperatingSystems/MemorySimulation/README.md

 ```
 $ make
 ```
+## Input
+* Page size (a positive integer) and a list of allocation and deallocation reqeuests

+## Allocation request
+* Each allocation request has two parameters - a tag and a size.
+* The program scans the list of partitions from start to end and finds a free partition using worst-fit algorithm.
+If more than one partition qualifies, the partition with the smallest address is used.
+If the partition is bigger than the requested size, the partition is split in two - an occupied and a free partition.
+The tag specified in the request is stored in the occupied partition.
+* When the simulator fails to find a suitably large free partition, it simulates asking the OS for more memory.
+The amount of memory requeested from OS is a multiple of `page_size`.
+The newly obtained memory is appended at the end of the list of paritions, and if appropriate, merged with the last free partition.

+## Deallocation request
+* Deallocation requests have a single parameter - a tag, and is represented by a negative number in the input list of requests.
+* The simulator finds all allocated partitions with the given tag and mark them free.
+Any adjacent free partitions are merged.
+If there are no partitions with the given tag, the simulator ignores such deallocation request.

 ## Limits
 * `requests.size()` should be in the range [0 ...
 1,000,000]
 * `page_size` should be in the range [1 ...
 1,000,000]